Campus Home | Site Map | District Home | Translate

 In 2018, 2010, and 2005, the Montgomery High School Chorale Women performed at TMEA under Mrs. Orr's direction.
 Also in 2018, the Chorale Women performed at the Southwest ACDA Conference in Oklahoma City and in 2011, the National ACDA Conference in Chicago, IL.
 Just recently, the Chorale Women have been invited to perform at the 2021 ACDA National Conference in Dallas, TX.

 As Director of High School Choral Activities, Mrs. Orr will be team teaching all choirs, although the primary responsibilities include the Montgomery Madrigals, Varsity Chorale, Varsity Chorale Women, Varsity Chorale Men, A Cappella Women, Bel Canto, and team teaching Concert Men, Jazz Girls, and Concert Women.

 Mrs. Orr resides in Montgomery with her husband Will.
-Together, they have four children, college super senor twins, Carly and Abby; college senior, Christopher; and HS senior, Claire.
+Together, they have four children, twins, Carly and Abby, Christopher, and Claire.